MathManuelHinz/chrono/documentation/chrono-tutorial.md

 }
 ```

 Remember to change the value of "pdfpath" to the path of your Adobe Acrobat reader if you want to use the "show" command.
-If you want to use oura to import your sleep data add your Personal Access Token as the "oura_key" value and set oura to true.
+If you want to use oura to import your sleep data add your [Personal Access Token](https://support.ouraring.com/hc/en-us/articles/360051560614-Using-Oura-s-API) as the "oura_key" value and set the "oura"-value to true.

 ### project.json